XIVAliakbarZarkoob/Altimetric-Data-Check/README.md

 3. Python scripts for downloading altimetric data from each data source.

-## Latest MATLAB Script
+## Latest MATLAB Scripts

-the script (Altimetry_DataCheck_V8.m) Visualizes the time series of water levels at all virtual stations.
+Visualizes the time series of water levels at all virtual stations.
 Plots the stations' locations on a map in two different ways:
   1. A scatter plot where the color represents the mean water level at each station.
   2. A map that separates stations based on the source of the altimetric data.

+V07: user can specify path to each data in the "Specify Paths" section

+default paths are mentioned below, where REGION is either Niger or Ganges-Brahmaputra:
+Dahiti Altimetry Data: './Dahiti/REGION Basin/'
+Hydroweb Altimetry Data: './Hydroweb/REGION Basin/'
+CLMS Altimetry data: './CLMS/REGION Basin/'

+V08: opens a window for each data source to select desired data. a data source can be ignored by closing it's window without selecting any data.